Skip to main content

 Lawns in Spring

-In spring lawns begin to be actively growing again after the dormancy through the cool winter months.
-It is the time to feed the lawn, kill the moss and weeds and begin regular mowing.
+In spring lawns begin actively growing again after being dormant through the cool winter months.
+It is one of the best times of year (along with autumn) to feed your lawn, kill the moss and weeds and begin regular mowing, so that your lawn is in top shape for summer entertaining.

 Fertilising